mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 >
 > -Aaron Swartz

-## Joel is not big on praise

-Joel Spolsky surprisingly stingy with praise.
-In the penultimate scene, the marketing intern excitedly announces to Joel that he got an article about Fog Creek into the popular business magazine, _Crain's_.

-Without turning from his computer screen, Joel Spolsky simply says, "Cool."

-The intern stands in Joel's doorway, waiting hopefully for more praise or further acknowledgment.
-When it doesn't come, he slowly walks back to his desk.

-Joel has the final line in the documentary, and it explains a bit more about this interaction:

-> We hire people who are really, really brilliant individually and do incredible work.
-But that's sort of what we expect of them
->
-> I don't really feel like it's necessary to puff up their ego too much by saying, "Wow, you did an unbelievable, great thing!
-Nobody else could have done this."
->
-> What I really want to say is, "That's what we expected."

 ## Fog Creek didn't finance the documentary

 In researching the documentary, one of the big surprises was that Fog Creek didn't actually finance it.
 I had remembered it as essentially a vanity project that Fog Creek funded as advertising, but reading the [job posting](https://www.joelonsoftware.com/2005/03/23/documentary-filmmaker-wanted/), I realized it was more of an angel investor model: